nathantspencer/webknossos_toolkit/README.md

 **EX:** `$ python swc2obj.py 'path\to\swc\directory'`

 Following the command given in the first example, `file.obj` will be created in the same directory as the input file.
 In the second example, `.obj`s will be created in `\directory`.

+# **hoc_tools**

+## hoc_scaler
+The python script `hoc_scaler.py` can be used to apply scale factors to the x, y, and z coordinates of a `.hoc` file as well as to the diameter of a node.
+It takes five arguments: the path to the `.hoc` file, the x scale factor, the y scale factor, the z scale factor, and the diameter scale factor, respectively.
+A usage example is shown below.

+**EX:** `$ python hoc_scaler.py 'path\to\hoc\file.hoc' 1.5 1.5 1.5 0.015`

+Once the script has finished executing, a `.hoc` file with `_scaled` appended to the original name will be created in the same directory as the input file.

 # **zip_tools**